AntraJava/movie_rating/README.md

 ## Development
 Using Spring Boot main class to start the app.
+* Lombok is used.
+Make sure you have the plugin of Lombok in IntelliJ or eclipse.
 ### DB
 #### 1. MySQL
 Before running the main app, run DB scripts to generate all the tables.